-National Grid’s Winter Outlook Report this year shows a de-rated capacity margin of 4.8GW or 8.3% (p7).
+National Grid’s Winter Outlook Report this year shows a de-rated capacity margin of 4.8GW or 8.3% of 58GW demand (p7).
 This looks healthy, though neighbouring countries’ grids target 10-15% margin.
-However there are a number of concerns with it:
+But there are a number of concerns with it:

 - De-rated margin is a statistical average of output.
 Rather than an average of actual output divided by 100% of nameplate capacity (which would be about 40% for offshore wind), they have more conservatively used “equivalent firm capacity” of 16%.
 Sensible as this appears, it still doesn’t allow for actual, predictable times when they won’t be generating any – for example, after sunset on a windless winter evening.
 This accounts for around 6GW of generation – 25% more than the entire supply margin.